maoratar1/SLAM/README.md

 <img src=README_Images/BundleAdjustmentPart/BundleResult.png >

 ---
-Until now, we have got a pretty good estimation for the car trajectory, It can be seeing that the red trajectory is sitting almost perfectly at the cyan one besides some area that it seems that the driving car had returned to the same road but the Bundle Adjustment algorithm shows it as a different road.
+So far, we have got a pretty good estimation for the car trajectory, It can be seeing that the red trajectory is sitting almost perfectly at the cyan one besides some area that it seems that the car had returned to the same road but the Bundle Adjustment algorithm shows it as a different road.
 For making thing "tight" we'll add our final, very powerful one, algorithm called "Loop closure", And from now one we are throwing away all are frames, that are not key frames, and landmarks, so we are left with